 Nearly half of the patients were totally compromised in their athletic abilities prior to treatment.

-After Prolotherapy, 5 of the 17 patients reported being able to exercise as much as they wanted without impediments and with satisfaction, with a VAS pain level of 1.73.
+- After Prolotherapy, 5 of the 17 patients reported being able to exercise as much as they wanted without impediments and with satisfaction, with a VAS pain level of 1.73.

 Other physical improvements occurred, notably, decreases in stiffness and numbness (burning).
 Thirteen to 14 patients reported a 100% improvement in the activities of daily living that continued to the end of the study.
 None reported an inability to exercise.

-Concerning 4) pain while walking in bare feet:
+Concerning 4): Pain while walking in bare feet:

 Furthermore, 12 of 17 patients could walk less than 50 feet before they experienced noticeable pain, with or without shoes.
 Only 3 of the 17 patients could walk more than a half-mile without pain.

-After Prolotherapy, all patients had a pain level of four or less walking barefooted, and a VAS pain level of 1.65.
+- After Prolotherapy, all patients had a pain level of four or less walking barefooted and a VAS pain level of 1.65.
 As for walking distances without pain, all patients could walk at least one block or more.
 One patient was restricted to walking between 50 feet and one block.
-Among the 19 treated feet of the 17 patients in the study, eighteen feet could manage walking a half-mile or more, eight of the treated feet reported no walking restrictions.
+Among the 19 treated feet of the 17 patients in the study, eighteen feet could manage walking a half-mile or more, and eight of the treated feet reported no walking restrictions.

 When comparing the four previous categories before and after Prolotherapy, all reached a statistically significant outcome.